-Preparations were then made for laying the cornerstone, by depositing therein a zinc box, hermetically sealed, containing the following objects: A list of the members of the Turner Society, a copy of the subscription list and private donations for the Hall, a copy of the constitution and by-laws of the Turner Society, a copy of the Galena Daily Gazette of June 13, 1874, a copy of the Galena Weekly Gazette of June 12, 1874, a copy of the Volksfreund, several envelopes containing donated valuables, a book of poems, a collection of coins, and the bylaws of several Galena organizations.
-And so the cornerstone sits yet today.
+Preparations were then made for laying the cornerstone, by depositing in a zinc box, hermetically sealed, the following objects: A list of the members of the Turner Society, a copy of the subscription list and private donations for the Hall, a copy of the constitution and by-laws of the Turner Society, a copy of the Galena Daily Gazette of June 13, 1874, a copy of the Galena Weekly Gazette of June 12, 1874, a copy of the Volksfreund, several envelopes containing donated valuables, a book of poems, a collection of coins, and the bylaws of several Galena organizations.
+The cornerstone sits yet today.

-At the time of the Hall’s dedication, Mr. Charles Scheerer was Treasurer of the Turner Society and for many years was the business manager of the hall.
-In March, 1910 he was suddenly stricken with a fatal heart attack and died in the building that had been his pride and care for so long.
+At the time of the Hall’s dedication, Mr. Charles Scheerer was treasurer of the Turner Society and for many years business manager of the hall.
+In March 1910, he suffered a fatal heart attack and died in the building that had been his pride and care for so long.
 At the time of his death he was serving his third term as Mayor of Galena.
-According to popular local legend, he is currently making his home in the Hall spooking innocent set builders and the like.
+According to popular local legend, he is currently making his home in the Hall, spooking innocent set builders and the like.

-Back in 1875, the Hall was built for $15,000 and was considered by traveling entertainment companies to be one of the finest in Northwestern Illinois.
-In fact, the next few decades saw several illustrious visitors to the Hall.
-In January of 1877, Former Vice President Schuyler Colfax gave a lecture at the Hall.
-In March of that year, Charles Stratton, otherwise known as General Tom Thumb, visited, along with his wife, Lavinia Warren, Miss Minnie Warren and Major Newell.
-The four little people, or dwarves as they were then known, were making their fifth visit to Galena, the first four appearing at Davis Hall.
-The Gazette reported that
+Back in 1875, the Hall was built for $15,000 and was considered by traveling entertainment companies to be one of the finest in northwestern Illinois.
+In fact, the next few decades brought several illustrious visitors to the Hall.
+In January 1877, Former Vice President Schuyler Colfax gave a lecture at the Hall.
+In March of that year, Charles Stratton, otherwise known as General Tom Thumb, visited, along with his wife, Lavinia Warren, Miss Minnie Warren, and Major Newell.
+The four little people were making their fifth visit to Galena, the first four appearing at Davis Hall.
+The Gazette reported:

 “Turner Hall was crowded last evening with people of all ages ranging from the two year old to the three score and ten, and more delighted audience never assembled in Galena—the little folks appeared during the evening in comic and sentimental songs, tableaux, etc. and made a grand display in the costly silks, glittering diamonds and other ornaments.”